Bonf6059/ISA-Medieval/README.md

 # Old updates

 02/03/2026
-- Boosted outputs for the mining shaft
+- Boosted rates for the mineshaft

 25/02/2026
 - Forge Bellows from VFEM2 now doesn't require hard leather but any leather will do